Understanding Colic: Treatment

 Take a Break

-Colic isn't just hard on your baby.
-It can be exhausting for you, too.
+Colic isn't just hard on your baby -- it can be wear you out, too.
 When the pressure of trying to calm a constantly crying baby gets to be too much, leave your baby with a sitter or family member and get out of the house.

-Even if you just go for a walk or grab lunch at the mall, taking a break can help relieve some of the strain you're feeling.
+Even if you just go for a walk or grab lunch at the mall, taking a break can help relieve some of the stress.
 When no one is around to help, it's OK to leave your baby in the crib or playpen and go into another room briefly until you regroup.

 No matter how frustrated you get, never hit or shake your baby.
 If you ever feel like you might hurt your baby, call your doctor right away and ask for help.